 For the latest COVID-19 numbers at USC, view USC’s COVID-19 dashboard.

 Please know that USC and the Admission Center are taking precautions to mitigate COVID-19 exposure.
-We thank you for adhering to our health and safety measures, including wearing face masks, maintaining six feet of distance from anyone outside of your household, and washing your hands or using sanitizer.
+We thank you for adhering to our health and safety measures, maintaining six feet of distance from anyone outside of your household, and washing your hands or using sanitizer.

 By registering for a tour, you are acknowledging that despite precautions taken, the university cannot prevent visitors from becoming exposed to, contracting, or spreading COVID-19 or any other illness, and we assume no responsibility if you do, including medical services necessitated by any such exposure.